Celiac Disease

 • slowed growth

-What can I do about celiac disease?
+What can I do about it?

 Note: Many disorders can affect the digestive tract.
 Some can have symptoms that may be similar to or overlap with gastrointestinal (GI) functional or motility disorders.
-These will have uniquely identifying features which differentiate them from functional GI or motility disorders.
+These will have uniquely identifying features that differentiate them from functional GI or motility disorders.

 For more information